-For the specific project of the construction of the transmissions lines from Rukarara to Kilinda, an environmental management plan has to be carried out.
+For the specific project of the electrification of the janja area in Gakenke district of Rwanda consisting of the construction of substation, transmission and distribution lines, an environmental management plan has to be carried out.

 Public Hearing Process

 Article 47: The Authority shall on receipt of the developer's environmental impact report, arrange for a public hearing to take place within twenty (20) working days from the first day of public notification, at which relevant Lead Agencies, local governments, civil societies and concerned members of the public may comment on the environmental impact report and express views on impact of the proposed development.
 The Authority shall cover all costs incidental to the public hearing.